-The new Trans Learning Partnership* (TLP), led by Spectra, is currently in its development phase of a larger programme.
-City Bridge Trust, the City of London Corporation’s charitable funder, provides funding for this 18-month period.
-The aim of this phase is to establish a platform to share and evaluate service level information, outcomes and good practice, and identify key research pieces, for which further academic funding will be sought.
+The new Trans Learning Partnership (TLP), led by Spectra, is currently in the development phase of a larger long-term programme.
+City Bridge Trust, the City of London Corporation’s charitable funder, has provided funding for an initial 18-month period.
+The aim of this phase is to establish a data-sharing platform and identify key research priorities, for which further funding will be sought.

 Together, the TLP partners are committed to a community participatory model of working, putting trans and non-binary people at the centre of the conception, design, guidance and delivery of all elements of the programme.
 Our decision-making group is structured so that trans and non-binary people always have the casting votes.

 Since our formal launch in April 2020, TLP achievements have included:

 We have identified research priorities for the TLP by undertaking focus groups with service users from each of the four partner agencies.
 This will inform our academic funding bids going forward.

 We have begun work on a unique platform which will enable the cross-comparison of fully anonymised and secure data between agencies, to enable collective learning and development of best practice.
 The platform has been designed by and for trans and non-binary people.

 We are piloting the platform with a groundbreaking joint service user survey which will be used to evaluate our current trans services, help us better understand service users’ needs, and ensure that our services are inclusive and accessible to all trans people.

 The TLP is a partner organisation in the ITEMS research project.
 Funded by NHS England, this has involved collating existing evidence and conducting Europe’s largest ever survey of trans birth parents.
 We will be supporting the National LGB&T Partnership and LGBT Foundation in publishing findings from the project through 2021.